 Launch Xcode on your Mac and follow the guide carefully.
 We have also provided a set of screenshots to help you navigate through this process more easily.

-- You will be greeted with a new dialog box.
-You’ll need to fill out fields like Product Name and Organization Identifier.
-You can name your application Kodi, and fill out other fields as you like.
-You’ll be also asked whether you want to create the app for iPhone or iPad, but you can pick 'Universal’.
-Hit Next when you are ready to proceed.
+- You will be greeted with a dialog box.
+Now, fill out the fields like 'Product Name' and 'Organization Identifier.'
+Name your application 'Kodi,' and fill out other fields as you like.
+You’ll also be asked whether you want to create the app for iPhone or iPad, but you can pick 'Universal.'
+Hit 'Next' when ready to proceed.

 - You should be greeted with a fairly complex view of Xcode.
-Somewhere in the middle portion, you will see a message that reads: 'No code signing identities found’.
-Click on Fix Issue just below this message.
-This is where you’ll be asked for your Apple ID account.
+Somewhere in the middle portion, you will see a message that reads: 'No code signing identities found.'
+Click on 'Fix Issue' just below the message.
+This is where you’ll be asked for your Apple ID.
 Fill out your credentials and sign in.

 - Once you return to Xcode’s main screen, another error will appear.
-It will say 'To fix this issue, select a Development Team to use for provisioning’.
+It will say 'To fix this issue, select a Development Team to use for provisioning.'
 By default, there will be only one team that you can select, so you can proceed.
 After a couple of seconds, Xcode will successfully fix these errors.

 - What you need to do now is to open the iOS App Signer application.
 Once you open it, you will see a list of different fields.
-The first one is called 'Input File’.
+The first one is called 'Input File.'
 This is where you need to locate the Kodi IPA file.

-- Once you’ve set up everything within iOS App Signer, hit 'Start’.
+- Once you’ve set up everything within iOS App Signer, hit 'Start.'
 The application will now unpack the data and save your newly generated Kodi iOS app.
 You’ll be notified when the process is completed.

-- Navigate to the newly generated Kodi iOS app on your computer and hit Open.
+- Navigate to the newly generated Kodi iOS app on your computer and hit 'Open.'
 After a couple of seconds, the process will be done.
-Kodi should now be listed in the section named Installed Apps.
+Kodi should now be listed in the section named 'Installed Apps.'

 - We need to instruct iOS to 'trust' this application so we can open and use it.
-In the majority of cases, you’ll see a warning that Kodi cannot be opened.
-This is why we need to go to the Settings app > General > Device Management.
-This is where you can use verify Kodi under Developer App section.
+Navigate to Settings > General > Device Management.
+This is where you can verify Kodi under the 'Developer App' section.
 Tap on the Apple ID account you used in Xcode.
-Click on the option that allows you to ‘trust’ applications associated with this account.
+Click on the option that allows you to "trust" the apps associated with this account.
 Kodi should be listed in the lower portion of the screen.

-- Enable Unknown Sources on Kodi
+- Enable 'Unknown Sources' on Kodi

 - Get the Best Kodi Addons